Ralph Priso: Toronto FC

 On October 14, 2020, he signed with first team Toronto FC, becoming the 25th player to sign as a Homegrown Player from the TFC Academy.
 He made his debut on October 24, coming on as a substitute for Nick DeLeon against the Philadelphia Union.
 He was loaned to the second team for some matches in 2021.
 On July 21, 2021, he scored his first goal for Toronto FC in a 1-1 draw against the New York Red Bulls.
 On August 19, Toronto FC announced Priso would undergo season-ending ankle surgery after suffering an injury on August 14 against the New England Revolution.

 Colorado Rapids

 In July 2022, Priso was traded from Toronto FC to fellow MLS club Colorado Rapids for Mark-Anthony Kaye.
 Colorado would also receive $1.025 million in General Allocation Money, and an international roster slot in the trade.
 He made his debut on July 17, against the LA Galaxy.

+Vancouver Whitecaps

+In March 2024, Priso was traded to the Vancouver Whitecaps FC in exchange for 1st and 3rd round MLS SuperDraft picks and up to $150,000 in General Allocation Money.
+He made his debut for the club on April 6 against his former club, Toronto FC.
+In December 2024, Priso signed a new contract with the Whitecaps for the 2025 season, with club options for 2026 and 2027.